Service satisfaction at Rainbows

 As an organisation we aim to provide the best service and care for the children, young people and families we look after.
 However we recognise there may be times when we may not achieve this.

 If there are aspects of our service that you wish to comment on you will find feedback cards throughout the hospice.

-Should any parent/child/young person/visitor to the hospice wish to make a complaint about any clinical aspect of the service, contact should be made with the shift co-ordinator and discussed with the Director of Care or senior nurse on duty or put in writing to the Director of Care, Rainbows Hospice for Children and Young People, Lark Rise, Loughborough, Leicestershire, LE11 2HS or email via email@example.com.
+Should any parent/child/young person/visitor to the hospice wish to make a complaint about any clinical aspect of the service, contact should be made with the shift co-ordinator and discussed with the Executive Nurse - Director of Clinical Operations or senior nurse on duty or put in writing to the Executive Nurse - Director of Clinical Operations, Rainbows Hospice for Children and Young People, Lark Rise, Loughborough, Leicestershire, LE11 2HS or email via firstname.lastname@example.org.